- Programming geared toward the high school to university transition

 The FYE includes a required "University 1000" class that instructs new students in good study habits and time management skills.
 We reserve seating for freshmen in core curriculum courses to aid in an easy registration process.
 All of these aspects help students make new friends their first semester of college and ensure their social and academic growth.
 The program also includes our First Year Advocate.

-The First Year Advocate is a full-time staff member whose responsibility is to build trust and communication with our first year students so that they can provide help and guidance to them.
+The First Year Advocate is a full-time staff member whose responsibility is to build trust and communication with our first year students so that she can provide help and guidance to them.
 That help may be with a problem roommate, issues at home, or simply helping the student locate an office on campus.
-Housed in our Academic Skills Center, our First Year Advocate meets with every new freshman during their first semester of college.
+Housed in our Academic Resource Center, our First Year Advocate is readily available to meet with every new freshman during their first semester of college and beyond.
 Parents can also call the advocate if they have concerns.
 We want to see our students succeed, and this program is one of the many ways Georgia Southwestern is ensuring that will happen.